pyvista/pyvista-doc-translations/examples/01-filter/distance-between-surfaces.rst

 methods.
 First, we will demo a method where we compute the normals of the bottom surface, and then project a ray to the top surface to compute the distance along the surface normals.
-Second, we will use a KDTree to compute the distance from eevery point in the bottom mesh to it's closest point in the top mesh.
+Second, we will use a KDTree to compute the distance from every point in the bottom mesh to it's closest point in the top mesh.

 ..
 GENERATED FROM PYTHON SOURCE LINES 18-35